sagiegurari/cargo-make/README.md

 cargo make --env-file=./env/production.env
 ```

-This allows using the same `Makefile.toml`, but with a different set of environment variables loaded from the env file.
+This allows using the same `Makefile.toml`, but with a different set of environmental variables loaded from the env file.

 The env file is a simple `key=value`, which is similar to [dotenv](https://www.npmjs.com/package/dotenv), but only supports variable interpolation using the `${}` syntax.